equicktruth-ctrl/WebPortfolio/README.md

 ## Features

 - Responsive layout for mobile and desktop viewing
-- Contact form powered by Netlify for recruiter outreach
+- Contact form powered by Netlify for recruiter and network outreach
 - Blog section for original articles and learning content
 - Downloadable resume and LinkedIn links